Research News - January / February 2022 #7

 Doctoral Schools

-The Southern Region renews its support for future regional doctoral students, renewing for 2022 its "Young Doctoral Jobs" funding scheme.
+The South Region is renewing its support for future doctoral students in the region, renewing its "Young Doctoral Jobs" funding scheme for 2022.

-Future PhD students are invited to take note of this call for applications for "Young Doctoral Jobs". and the application form to download.
+Future doctoral students are invited to take note of this call for applications for "Young Doctoral Jobs". and the application form to download.

-Complete applications must be submitted before the 1 March 2022 one copy in electronic format (1 PDF file per project) to dari@univ-avignon.fr
+Complete applications must be submitted to before 1st March 2022 one copy in electronic format (only 1 PDF file per project) to the following address dari@univ-avignon.fr

-The national campaign "Doctorat Handicap" is renewed for 2022.
-As last year, 30 contracts will again be financed by the Ministry as well as 180 months for extensions.
+The national "Doctorat Handicap" campaign has been renewed for 2022.
+As last year, 30 contracts will once again be funded by the Ministry, along with 180 months for extensions.

-- From Wednesday 30 March at 12 noon to Wednesday 11 May at 12 noon application deadline: submission of applications
+• From Wednesday 30 March at 12 noon to Wednesday 11 May at 12 noon application forms

-Interested candidates should contact the doctoral schools directly to establish their application file.
+Interested candidates should contact the doctoral schools directly to prepare their applications.

-The application file and its attachments (in PDF format only) must be submitted on the Ministry's web platform by the doctoral school departments or the department in charge of coordinating the files.
+The application form and attachments (in PDF format only) must be submitted on the Ministry's web platform by the doctoral school departments or the department responsible for coordinating applications.

 Contact: gestion-ed@univ-avignon.fr